vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 ‘should be first’ \(8\).
 Inherence is defined as the co-existentiality between cause and effect, and in relation to a ‘specifier’ \(viśeṣaṇa\) and a ‘specified’ \(viśeṣya\) thing \(9\).
 There is no cause-effect relationship between substances as well as between the first categories \(10–11\).
 In the same context, mind is described as atomic \(aṇutva\), therefore, the chain of perceptual thought would be a line of

-105  A presentation of the eighth chapter, see Nozawa’s article, 1993a.
+[^105]:  A presentation of the eighth chapter, see Nozawa’s article, 1993a.

-106  On 4-fold contact that produces perceptual knowledge, see also VSc 3.1.13.
+[^106]:  On 4-fold contact that produces perceptual knowledge, see also VSc 3.1.13.

-107  Nozawa, 1993a, p.
+[^107]:  Nozawa, 1993a, p.
 1155.

-36 * Introduction to Indian philosophy and Vaiśeṣika* minute details being produced ‘in sequence’ \(jñānānāṃ krameṇāpi\).
+minute details being produced ‘in sequence’ \(jñānānāṃ krameṇāpi\).
 The example given is the phrase ‘gauḥ śuklā gacchatī,’ where cow is a substance \(or noun\),

 ‘śuklā’ is a quality \(adjective\), and ‘gacchatī’ is a motion \(verb\); although they are produced in sequence, Candrānanda says that there is no cause-effect relationship between them \(11\).
 Other examples are given in order to explain the various relations between ‘near things’ \(sannikṛṣṭa\) and ‘distant things’ \(viprakṛṣṭa\) \(12\), or between ‘seen things’ \(loc. dṛṣṭeṣu\) and ‘unseen things’ \(loc. adṛṣṭeṣu\) \(13\).